google-gemini/angular-webxr-art-sample/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.0-rc.1.

+## Setup

+### Setting up Gemini API

+- Run `yarn env` to create environments folder for your project.
+- Create a Google Cloud Function to make a call to GEMINI API.
+Copy paste the Functions code in your Google Console.
+- Add the Google Function API endpoint url to your environment file as shown in environment.sample.ts file

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.